Why choose this course

 - Hilton Hotels.

-If you opt for a study exchange you can choose from a number of partner universities in Europe with which we have Erasmus+ bilateral agreements.
-These include universities in Universidad Pontificia Comillas in Madrid and Universitat Jaume I.
+If you choose to take part in a study exchange, you can choose from a number of partner universities in Europe with which we have Erasmus+ bilateral agreements.
+These include Universidad Pontificia Comillas in Madrid and Universitat Jaume I in Valencia.

 To this end, we ask you to update your CV, write a placement report and give a presentation to first and second year students about your experience.